Healthy Dogs

 However, I also received another question from many readers, which was more particular in its nature and much more heartrending: "Why did my dog have to die of cancer at three years old...at four...at six?"
 "Why," as one person wrote, "have four of my five Golden Retrievers died of cancer?"

-One of the best sources of information on keeping dogs healthy is Dr. Karen Becker's archives of Pet Health Articles.
+One of the most comprehensive sources of information about keeping dogs healthy is Dr. Karen Becker's website: https://drkarenbecker.com/.

 Contaminants